- Analysis of Malicious Document Files, Analyzing Protected Executables, and Analyzing Web-Based Malware

 Candidates are asked practical questions that require performance of real-world-like tasks that mimic specialized job roles.

 - 1 proctored exam

-GIAC reserves the right to change the specifications for each certification without notice.
-The GREM changed from a 150 question format to a 75 question format exam with a passing point of 70.7 for all candidates receiving access to their certification attempts on or after 4/11/2011.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GREM exam has been determined to be 72% for all candidates receiving access to their certification attempts on or after October 2nd, 2021.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements

 - Analyzing Malicious Office Macros The candidate will be able to analyze macros and scripts embedded in suspicious Microsoft Office files to understand their capabilities.

 - Analyzing Malicious PDFs The candidate will be able to analyze suspicious PDFs and embedded scripts to understand the nature of the threat they might pose.

 - Analyzing Malicious RTF Files The candidate will be able to analyze suspicious RTF files and embedded shellcode to understand their capabilities.

 - Behavioral Analysis Fundamentals The candidate will be able analyze static properties of a suspected malware sample, develop theories regarding its nature, and determine subsequent analysis steps.

 - Common Malware Patterns The candidate will be able to identify common API calls used by malware and understand what capabilities the APIs offer to the malware samples.
 The candidate will be able to identify common techniques used by malware including code injection, hooking, and process hollowing techniques.